 About Tovah Leah Nachmani

-Tovah Leah Nachmani has been teaching a combination of Torah, Hebrew, Prayer, and Relationships Intimacy at Pardes for 20 years.
+Tovah Leah Nachmani has been inspiring students for 25 years, teaching Torah with Commentaries, Hebrew, Prayer, and Relationships Intimacy.
+She also serves as a dedicated faculty advisor to students at Pardes.
 She received her Teaching Certification with excellence in Tanach and Jewish Thought from the Michlelet Herzog Seminary in Gush Etzion, and graduated Phi Beta Kappa from Indiana University, with a degree in Religion and Near Eastern Language and Literature.
+Tovah Leah has written and guided experiential learning programs for decades, for Jews of all backgrounds and affiliations.
+She is also a Holistic health practitioner, promoting physical and emotional health.
+Tovah Leah and her husband Gabi live in Gush Etzion, are the grateful parents of seven children and are the active, loving grandparents of many grandchildren.

 Keep Learning